 - If any part of College buildings or furnishings are damaged or stained, please notify Reception as soon as possible. - Shoes must be worn in the Dining Hall. - No food (with the exception of two pieces of fruit) is to be removed from the Dining Hall.
-You may bring a keep cup or mug to carry out a hot drink. - If you are unwell, please isolate as far as possible and notify your RA or the SRA on duty.
+You may bring a keep cup or mug to carry out a hot drink. - If you are unwell, please notify your RA or the SRA on duty.